Veolinan/AlphaBoard_Projects/README.md

-# AlphoBoard_Projects
+# AlphaBoard_Projects

-Welcome to the AlphoBoard Projects repository!
+Welcome to the AlphaBoard Projects repository!
 This repo contains example code and projects designed to test and utilize the AlphoBoard’s buttons, LEDs, and buzzer.

 ---

-## Setting Up Your AlphoBoard on Arduino IDE
+## Setting Up Your AlphaBoard on Arduino IDE

 ### Step 1: Connect and Configure